ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impressions.md

 The idea is to compile ~~Haskell~~ Elm to Javascript to create web site.
 I wanted to give it a try because:

-* The [Javascript fatigue](http://thefullstack.xyz/javascript-fatigue/) I just can keep up with all framework and library in JS to setup a website, I has became so complex, maybe there is a more stable and easier platform,
+* The [Javascript fatigue](http://thefullstack.xyz/javascript-fatigue/) I just can't keep up with all framework and library in JS to setup a website, I has became so complex, maybe there is a more stable and easier platform,
 * I love functional programming and Javascript is only partly functional, the language is not fully immutable (even if it's better with `const` keyword in EcmaScript6),
 * I wanted to feel like a hipster again.